BlackVS/CTFs/r2con2020/tasks/aesthetic/README.md

 ### breaking tables

-Take closer look to https://github.com/Gr1zz/WhiteBoxAES/blob/master/genTables.cpp , especially to computeTables function.
+Take closer look to https://github.com/Gr1zz/WhiteBoxAES/blob/master/genTables.cpp , especially to *computeTables* function.
-After stripping all that not related to SBox TBoxes we will get:
+After stripping all that not related to SBox, TBoxes we will get:

 ```C
 void computeTables (u8 expandedKey[176])